krOoze/Hello_Triangle/README.md

 | `fragmentShaderFilename` | The file with the SPIR-V fragment shader program | `triangle.frag.spv` |

 <sup>1</sup> I preferred `VK_PRESENT_MODE_IMMEDIATE_KHR` before but it tends to
-make coil whine because of the exteme FPS (which could be even dangerous to the PCB).
+make coil whine because of the exteme FPS (which could be unnecessarily dangerous to the PCB).

 Build
 ----------------------------------------------